 There are different restaurants around the Silence tower.
 You can select one of them and have a party with Iranian delicious dishes.
 After a mouth-watering Persian dish, is time to do your exciting part of your journey.
 Yazd's desert where can capture your soul.

 Haft Sang Desert is the closest desert, located in the northeastern part of Yazd.
 If you are going to do a short day trip to Yazd Desert, Haft Sang desert camp is the best option.
-You have not only the desert camp but also can use different desert activities like Camel riding, Safari, Zip Line, Four-wheeled motorcycle, Star watching, sand Volleyball & Football, Paraglider along with different restaurants, coffee shops, and different residences.
+You have not only the desert camp but also can use different desert activities like Camel riding, Safari, Zip Line, Four-wheeled motorcycle, Star watching, sand Volleyball & Football, and Paraglider along with different restaurants, coffee shops, and different residences.

 Experience the true beauties of the desert, observe native wildlife, leave your old life behind on the dune line, and walk with nomadic guides and camels through the soft sands of the Sahara.